CookiePLMonster/CookiePLMonster.github.io/pages/about.md

 <em><span style="display:inline-block">This might be surprising,</span>
 <span style="display:inline-block">but I'm not blue and fluffy.</span></em>
 </div>
-Hi, I'm **Adrian** -- game developer by day, modder and reverse engineer by night.
+Hi, I'm **Adrian** -- game developer by day; modder and reverse engineer by night.
 I try to fix things.
 In the cyberspace, I go by **Silent** or **CookiePLMonster**.

 ***